Anthropic's "brilliant friend" spec: the product voice that defines Claude

 This is a product spec written as a value statement.
 It defines the failure mode of nearly every AI product on the market: the assistant that hedges, disclaims, and refuses to give a direct answer.

 The "brilliant friend" bar is: be as useful to this specific person in this specific moment as a deeply knowledgeable person who actually knows them would be.
-Notice what that test rules out — the generic answer, the five-bullet framework when someone asked a direct question, the liability disclaimer no one asked for.
+Notice what that test rules out.
+The generic answer, the five-bullet framework when someone asked a direct question, the liability disclaimer no one asked for.

 If entry #1 (the Responsible Scaling Policy) was the safety floor, this is the product ceiling.
 The RSP says don't hurt people.
 The constitution says actually help them.